Last year / Later

 It turns out there is a way to remove somebody from the Favorites category -- and as I later found out, when the last is removed, the category disappears -- they offer you the opportunity to delete the contact.
 Although you got there from inside the Favorites category, they listed everybody in the whole Contacts list, so I guessed that the only way is to delete that person from the whole phone and resisted the temptation.
 So I was whining about this [expletive deleted] phone to my niece, so she fiddled around with it and and deleted her own number from Favorites -- and, as I guessed, from the whole phone.
 Then she put her entry back in.
 I guess the horrible, counter-intuitive text entry mode does not annoy her like it does me.

 Every other electronic device, you hold the power button down for five seconds, and it goes OFF, but not this turkey: all it does is pop up another menu where "Power Down" is the farthest choice away from the current selection.
 You can't get to it, because the contact bounce on the navigation ring is so bad, it just skips over the power-off option.
-If you are lucky enough to land on the power-down option, you must mover your finger to a different button to complete the task.
+If you are lucky enough to land on the power-down option, you must move your finger to a different button to complete the task.
 Unlike the saner products we are all used to, it's not something you can do in a hurry.
 If you just stay on the off button, it reboots the system and puts up a silly smiley with the label "something to smile about" (all lower case, the way the unix programmers write).
 Maybe so, but definitely not this phone.
 I thought it might be faster to just pop the battery out, but I think somebody else thought of it first, so they made the battery cover exceedingly hard to pop off.

 The contact bounce on that navigation ring also makes it really hard to use the phone for what you want to use the phone for, it keeps popping up "Apps" that do nothing useful.
 Oh well, it just gives me one more reason to not turn the bugger on.

-Last year / Later this year
+Last year / Later

 Complete Blog Index